Skip to main content

 Description: "More than 5% of merges bypassing approval"

-If you're below these targets, start with branch protection (technical enforcement), then work on culture and process to make reviews faster and more valuable.
+If you are below these targets, start with branch protection (technical enforcement), then work on SLAs and CODEOWNERS to make reviews faster and more consistent.
+Culture follows process, not the other way around.

 See these insights for your team